Matthew Hardeman discovers an East African paradise on Tanzania's new and exclusive private island and marine reserve

 Ten miles off the tropical coast of Mafia island in southern Tanzania, far in every sense from the the sprawling, malarial megapolis of Dar es Salaam, lies the little-known island of Thanda or Shungi Mbili - ‘two head shawls on the horizon’ in Swahili.
 An oceanic oasis, home to green and hawksbill turtles, endangered dugongs, and passing whale sharks, it offers something a bit different than your typical private island offering unbounded luxury to deep-pocketed solace-seekers.

 Tasked with finding the ideal private island off the continent’s east coast - the first and only of its kind - managing director Pierre Delvaux scoured the Seychelles, Madagáscar, and Mozambique for leads.
 Unsatisfied but undeterred, he finally turned to the Tanzanian coast, flying over what turned out to be the remote island archipelago of Njororo, Shungi Mbili and Mbarakuni.
 Another trip back to the island by boat confirmed what was seen in the air: eight hectares of uninhabited tropical paradise, protected by coral reefs and surrounded by open ocean, frequented only occasionally by local fishermen looking for shelter.
-After lengthy engagement with the authorities, the family eventually bought the island from the Tanzanian government, developing the island into what it today calls their own ‘discreet, sumptuous retreat and private playground’.
+After lengthy engagement with the authorities, the family were eventually able to secure a long lease from the Tanzanian government, developing the island into what it today calls their own ‘discreet, sumptuous retreat and exclusive playground’.

 For US $10,000 per night, guests can enjoy Thanda as their own (minus the twelve weeks of the year the Olofssons are in residence), with full access to the villa and its facilities – the only accommodation and structure on the island, minus the staff quarters, hidden in dense brush around the back and the winding stretch of white shell and sand beach that lines its rim.